SDPB Arts

 For me, I do create preliminaries.

-I'm really drawn to the Renaissance painters, the traditional style of painting and oil paint, and that you start with a process called imprimatura, where you tone your canvas.
+In my education of painting, I'm really drawn to the Renaissance painters, the traditional style of painting and oil paint, and that you start with a process called imprematura, where you tone your canvas.

-And while I'm doing that, for me, I'm kind of like thinking already about what is it that I wanna paint or I'm committing to an idea, 'cause I have so many ideas that just live in my brain and I'm kind of seeing like the scale of the canvas, I'm getting a feel for it while I'm bringing some of that first layer of paint down and I'm thinking like, "Hmm, I can already start to see an image here."
+And while I'm doing that for me, I'm kind of like thinking already about what is it that I want to paint, or I'm committing to an idea because I have so many ideas that just live in my brain, and I'm kind of seeing like the scale of the canvas.

-I'm hearing it speak to me in that way."
+I mean, I'm hearing it speak to me in that way.

-So then when it's dry, I'm ready to go, you know, and I can start to already envision exactly what I wanna create in it.
+So then when it's dry, I'm ready to go, you know, and I can start to already envision what exactly what I want to create in it.

-(playful music) Most of the time I see a figure, and that's because I feel like a lot of the time, what I want to do with a painting is tell a story.
+Most of the time I see a figure, and that's because I feel like a lot of the time, what I want to do with the painting is tell a story.

 There has to be some sort of narrative quality to my work.

-It's sharing a story either that comes from my culture, comes from the world at large, or comes from myself.
+Is sharing a story either that, comes from my culture, comes from the world at large, or comes from myself.

 That's why I call myself a contemporary artist.

-I wanna share stories that may be from the past, but I wanna involve people of today.
+I want to share stories that may be from the past, but I want to involve people of today.

 I want to involve the context of our life today.

-Yeah, when it comes to figurative elements in your paintings or your artworks, there's a lot of ways you can go about that.
+When it comes to figurative, elements in your paintings or your artworks, there's a lot of ways you can go about that.

 I think that's something that's a part of who we are as children.